POLICY AND STRATEGY DIRECTORATE

 - to provide technical assistance and advisory support in a range of areas, including business registration procedures, commercial law, tax administration, government reforms, contract enforcement, and public-private dialogue;

-- to develops procedures and mechanisms to reduce the cost and time of doing business in Trinidad and Tobago; and
+- to develop procedures and mechanisms to reduce the cost and time of doing business in Trinidad and Tobago; and

-- to develops planning and implementation frameworks in order to execute business reforms
+- to develop planning and implementation frameworks in order to execute business reforms